oat-sa/generis/core/DependencyInjection/README.md

 In this case, you can still use the legacy `actions/controllers`, but also inject parameters in the constructor.

-**This should be avoided!**.
-Ok, but there are still some reasons to use *actions/controllers*.
+**Not recommended**, but there are still some reasons to use legacy *actions/controllers*.

-- Gradually migrate to DI container.
+- We might be deprecating them gradually while migrating to DI container.
-- Usage of legacy methods when not new implementation still available.
+- You might need legacy methods where you do not have decoupled implementation still available.

 ```php
 use oat\tao\model\http\Controller;